paypronl/opencart3-payments-plugin/README.md

 ## Installation

 ### Installation
 1. In the OpenCart admin panel go to Extensions -> MarketPlace.
-Search for 'PayPro Payment Gateways'
+Search for 'PayPro', then click on 'PayPro Payment Gateways'
-2. Click the extension and click the Download tab and then click the install button
+2. Click the extension and click the 'Download' tab and then click the 'Install' button
 3. Go to Extensions -> Extensions
 4. Select 'Payments' from 'Choose the extensions type' drop-down list, filter will be applied automatically
 5. Scroll down until you see PayPro entries